Irenexzwen/3D-genome-gitbook/chap4-data-visualization/42-higlass.md

 # HiGlass
 HiGlass is a web-based tool for exploring genomic contact matrices and tracks.HiGlass is a viewer for HiC and other genomic data.
 It can be used online (http://higlass.io), or run locally with private data(docker).
-It uses a client-server achitecture to allow users to view large contact matrices in a web browser (https://www.biorxiv.org/content/early/2017/10/30/121889).
+It uses a client-server architecture to allow users to view large contact matrices in a web browser (https://www.biorxiv.org/content/early/2017/10/30/121889).

 ## Distinguished features
- - smooth navigation, continous interface
+ - smooth navigation, continuous interface
  - multiple datasets, map link, auto sync, optional sync(by loc or zoom)
- - various representations (horizontal trianular, vertical triangular, 2D heatmap, 1D track)
+ - various representations (horizontal triangular, vertical triangular, 2D heatmap, 1D track)
- - higly configurable
+ - highly configurable
  - diff scale of data (linear, log)
  - export (SVG, JSON config) with metadata rather than lengthy url records everything
  - share data local net or publicly